Pennsylvania Social Work Licensing Requirements

 Licensed Clinical Social Worker (LCSW)

 Licensed clinical social workers (LCSWs) have to meet a different set of requirements than LSWs; most importantly, they have to prove their job experience working in certain environments.
-Candidates have six years to meet the requirements to apply for their LCSW.
-In addition to meeting the Pennsylvania Board qualifications for licensure, LCSW candidates must have an MSW from a Council on Social Work Education (CSWE)-approved school and have obtained an LSW.
+Candidates have six years after graduating from a master’s or doctoral program to meet the experience requirements to apply for their LCSW.
+In addition to meeting the Pennsylvania Board qualifications for licensure, LCSW candidates must have an MSW or DSW from a Council on Social Work Education (CSWE)-approved school and have obtained an LSW.
 Individuals who hold a provisional LSW are ineligible to become an LCSW.

 1. Accrue at least 3,000 hours of full-time experience under the supervision of a licensed clinical social worker.